rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

         These share the same code, so the errors shown in the following examples usually apply to all commands, and are not repeated.

+        Also take note that list arguments are handled recursively, as-if there were a nested `math.*` call of the same type, with the list as its arguments.

         Examples:

         .. literalinclude:: rtorrent-ps/tests/commands/math.txt